isleofcode/style-guide/ember-style-guides.md

 This pattern also serves as a handy tool for developers to know what you actually used in a file;

 - Avoid importing properties from other files.
-For example, a constant on Model A, in most cases, should not be imported to Model B;
+For example, a constant on Model A should not be imported to Model B in most cases;

-- Don't use jquery accessors;
+- Don't use jQuery accessors;

 - Animations should leverage hardware accelerated properites.
-But you probably just want to use Liquid;
+For transitions use Liquid Fire;

-- Components probably don’t need to be wrapped in a div, as they by default generate divs.
+- Components  on’t need to be wrapped in a div, they are divs by default.
 Use the classNames and/or tagName property to modify a component before wrapping it;

-- Nesting components is good, but nest just to nest.
+- Don't over nest your components.
 Consider if your nesting adds better details or obfuscation for new developers;

+- For mobile, remember that heavy DOM nesting negatively impacts performance;

 - Within Cordova/Phonegap applications, abstract general Cordova to a service;